Lesson 1 of 5By Ishan Gaba

-Let’s begin the introduction to maven tutorial with understanding why we need Maven in the first place.
+Let’s begin the introduction to Maven tutorial with an understanding of why we need Maven in the first place.

 Maven is a software project management build tool based on Project Object Model (POM).
 The tool is typically used for Java-based projects.
 Every Java project requires certain dependencies, which are automatically downloaded when running a Maven build.
 This simplifies everyday tasks for Java developers and helps them with their projects.